Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Introduction

 In terms of studies on the properties of the Rindler coordinates, the following studies seem particularly intriguing: the upper bound for acceleration~\cite{Rovelli:2013osa} and another on inversion between the bosonic and fermionic statistics occurring in the odd dimensional Rindler coordinates~\cite{Terashima:1999xp}.

 A review of the literature shows that until now, the canonical quantization (CQ) of the gauge fields in the Rindler coordinates has not been properly performed yet, while that of scalar and spinor fields has been done~\cite{Higuchi:2017gcd}\cite{Soffel:1980kx,Ueda:2021nln}.
-Studies treating the U(1) gauge field in the Rindler coordinates can be found as cited in \cite{StudyGauge}.
+Studies treating the U(1) gauge field in the Rindler coordinates can be found as cited in \cite{Higuchi:1992td,Moretti:1996zt,Lenz:2008vw,Zhitnitsky:2010ji,Soldati:2015xma,Blommaert:2018rsf}.
 However, in these studies, the normalization constants (NC) of the mode-solutions contain some speculation and have not been obtained exclusively from the analysis, or the discussion proceeds without the NC.
 Furthermore, it appears that the solutions for the gauge field in all of the directions in spacetime have not been explicitly obtained.

 The NC have not been determined until now likely because the integrals in Appendix.\ref{r3g67kb} in this study could not be calculated.
-Since those integrals appear in the Klein-Gordon (KG) inner-products between the mode-solutions of the U(1) gauge field in the Rindler coordinates, what those integrals cannot be calculated leads to the following four situations; {\bf 1)} their NC cannot be determined, {\bf 2)} accordingly, the canonical commutation relations (CCR) cannot be robustly formulated (it is possible to formally write down the CCR, if the form of the KG inner-product is known\footnote{ If the KG inner-product (\ref{stwgi}) is known, from the demand that the commutation relations of the creation/annihilation operators can be finally obtained like (\ref{roere}), it can be seen that the form of the CCR is given as (\ref{reawv}).}; however, since the mode-solutions of the field are not completely determined due to the lack of the NC, the concrete CCR, the CCR for each mode-solution, cannot be completely known), {\bf 3)} analysis performed using the KG inner-products cannot be done without ambiguities or speculation, and {\bf 4)} the creation/annihilation operators cannot be taken out.
+Since those integrals appear in the Klein-Gordon (KG) inner-products between the mode-solutions of the U(1) gauge field in the Rindler coordinates, what those integrals cannot be calculated leads to the following four situations; {\bf 1)} their NC cannot be determined, {\bf 2)} accordingly, the equal-time canonical commutation relations (CCR) (referred to as CCR in what follows, omitting the term ``equal-time'') cannot be robustly formulated (it is possible to formally write down the CCR, if the form of the KG inner-product is known\footnote{ If the KG inner-product (\ref{stwgi}) is known, from the demand that the commutation relations of the creation/annihilation operators can be finally obtained like (\ref{roere}), it can be seen that the form of the CCR is given as (\ref{reawv}).}; however, since the mode-solutions of the field are not completely determined due to the lack of the NC, the concrete CCR, the CCR for each mode-solution, cannot be completely known), {\bf 3)} analysis performed using the KG inner-products cannot be done without ambiguities or speculation, and {\bf 4)} the creation/annihilation operators cannot be taken out.
 All of these would finally lead to the first situation mentioned.